 Complete Girl Scout Journeys and Badges

-Girls can choose from three different Journey books at each program grade level.
+Girls can choose from different Journey books at each program grade level.
 Journeys guide girls towards becoming a leader in their community.
 Juliettes can also earn badges, which include a variety of skill-building activities, many of which compliment the Journeys.

 Attend Girl Scout Events and Activities